A Look Back At Autumn

 Some of the highlights from the zine in the last two months include:

 * Milena Popova's article on the changes to Google's Terms of Service.
 After reading the article I immediately e-mailed her saying "I'm afraid of Google".
-Her response was simply "you should be". think what disturbs me the most about these corporations is their ugly view of humanity: we are merely 'consumers' to them.
-Such cynicism is probably more dangerous than some of us might suspect and history has repeatedly taught us that dehumanising people in such a way never yields positive outcome.
+Her response was simply "you should be".
+I think what disturbs me the most about these corporations is their ugly view of humanity: we are merely 'consumers' to them.
+Such cynicism is probably more dangerous than some of us might suspect and history has repeatedly taught us that dehumanising people in such a way never yields a positive outcome.

 * Matteo Bergamini - the Founder and Executive Director of Shout Out UK - offered a nice perspective on the rise of citizen journalism.
 He called journalists the "unsung heroes of the people" and this appears to almost certainly be the case in light of recent events.
 Newspapers like The Guardian have acted heroically in their reports surrounding PRISM and the NSA.
 We not only owe Edward Snowden a great debt - but the journalists who were brave enough to publish the material he uncovered.